RIAPS/riaps.github.io/tutorials/launch.md

 ### <a name="remote-reset">Remote Node Reset</a>

 During application development, there may be several ways a system may appear to be non-responsive.
 A component may not be handling request/reply communication appropriately and the application hangs up (i.e. request made and then another request made before a reply is received).
 Or when developing a device component that utilizes system ports (such as UART) is not functioning as desired and the port is now stuck open.
 These are just a couple of instances to consider.
-To reset the system, there are two way to reset the RIAPS framework on the RIAPS nodes:  using the RIAPS Controller application or riaps_fab command.
+To reset the system, there are two ways to reset the RIAPS framework on the RIAPS nodes:  using the RIAPS Controller application or riaps_fab command.

 #### Kill using RIAPS Control Application